Kübra Öçsoy Korkut

-Kübra Öçsoy Korkut, aka Kübra Korkut, (born Kübra Öçsoy on 20 January 1994 in Sorgun, Yozgat Province, Turkey) is a Turkish para table tennis player of class 7 and Paralympian.
+Kübra Öçsoy Korkut, aka Kübra Korkut, (born Kübra Öçsoy, 20 January 1994 in Sorgun, Yozgat Province) is a Turkish para table tennis player of class 7 and Paralympian.

-She lost one arm and both legs due to injuries sustained from an electric shock accident, which occurred as she was four years old.
-Since her age of eight, Korkut has prosthesis in her legs.
-Encouraged by her teachers, she began para table tennis playing.
+Career

 Korkut took part at the 2012 Summer Paralympics competing in the women's individual class 7 event, at which she became 4th after losing 1–3 to her opponent from Ukraine in the bronze medal match.
 Furthermore, she was part of the Turkish team with her teammate Neslihan Kavas, who became silver medalist in the women's team class 6–10 event after losing to the Chinese team in the final.

 She captured the silver medal in the individual C7 event at the 2016 Paralympics in Rio de Janeiro, Brazil.

+Personal life

+She lost one arm and both legs due to injuries sustained from an electric shock accident, which occurred when she was four years old.
+At the age of eight, Korkut acquired prosthetic legs.
+Encouraged by her teachers, she began playing para table tennis.